Kenya-Rae/mani-and-me/README.md

 ### Fonts

-- Playfair Display was used through the site from google fonts.
+- Playfair Display was used through the site from Google Fonts.

 ### Icons

-- Font Awesome has been used through out the project to provide easily identifiable icons to help users navigate through the site.
+- Font Awesome has been used throughout the project to provide easily identifiable icons to help users navigate through the site.
-- Favicon was also use to create the tab icon for the browser.
-I had already had a previous logo so i had converted this via the favicon website to use.
+- Favicon was also used to create the tab icon for the browser.
+I had already had a previous logo so I had converted this via the favicon website to use.

 ### Colours

-- Coolors was used to generate random colours that could be used in my site for buttons, background and borders.
+- Coolors were used to generate random colours that could be used in my site for buttons, background and borders.

 ### Images